-In July 2017, the Arkansas CTP will hold Discovery Meetings in this watershed to discuss the Discovery process and where the communities can go from there with future studies.
-The Discovery meeting will also provide an opportunity to present the BLE results to the communities and how they can be used for future planning, risk communication, floodplain management, and permitting activities.
-At the meeting the communities will be provided with digital copies of this Flood Risk Report, the modeling files for all of the BLE studied streams, including the floodplain boundaries, Water Surface Elevation Grids, and Flood Depth Grids, and a short tutorial on the use of the BLE products.
+In July 12 and July 13, 2017, the Arkansas CTP held Discovery Meetings in this watershed to discuss the Discovery process and where the communities can go from there with future studies.
+The Discovery meeting provided an opportunity to present the BLE results to the communities and how they could be used for future planning, risk communication, floodplain management, and permitting activities.
+At the meeting the communities were provided with digital copies of this Flood Risk Report, the modeling files for all of the BLE studied streams, including the floodplain boundaries, Water Surface Elevation Grids, and Flood Depth Grids, and a short tutorial on the use of the BLE products.

-The results of the Discovery process will be presented as part of this Flood Risk Report, a watershed scale Discovery Map and the digital data that will be gathered or developed under the fiscal year 2016 CTP Agreement, EMW-2015-CA-00143, Mapping Activity Statement (MAS) 15, between FEMA and the Arkansas CTP.
-During Discovery, the Arkansas CTP and FEMA will reach out to local communities to:
+The results of the Discovery process was presented as part of this Flood Risk Report, a watershed scale Discovery Map and the digital data that was gathered or developed under the fiscal year 2016 CTP Agreement, EMW-2015-CA-00143, Mapping Activity Statement (MAS) 16, between FEMA and the Arkansas CTP.
+During Discovery, the Arkansas CTP and FEMA reached out to local communities to: